|AT A GLANCE||PRICING||HEADLINE|

 Just a quick heads up so you know how things are going to progress throughout this comparison.
 In the first couple sections, we discuss the areas in which the beds differ and then at the end we’ll talk about the areas in which they are similar.
 Let’s get to it already.

 GhostBed comes to us from the folks at Nature’s Sleep, which is an established online bedding company.
 They first launched GhostBed back in 2015 to compete more in the red-hot bed-in-a-box space.
-In addition to the Original GhostBed mattress, they also offer the GhostBed Luxe, which contains special cooling materials that make it great for hot sleepers.
+In addition to the Original GhostBed mattress, the company also offers the GhostBed Luxe, which contains special cooling materials that makes it great for hot sleepers, as well as the Ghostbed Flex, which is their premium hybrid mattress.

 The GhostBed mattress is comprised of three foam layers and totals 11″ thick.
 For the base, the bed uses a 7.5″ layer of high-density poly foam.
 This foam core serves as the primary foundation for the mattress.
 On top of the base layer is a 2″ layer of gel memory foam.
 This layer acts as a transition and provides deep pressure relief for sleepers.
 On top is a 1.5″ layer of aerated latex foam, which serves as the comfort layer for the bed.
 The GhostBed mattress is one of the few beds on the market that uses both memory foam and latex foam in its construction.

-As you will find out later, the Puffy mattress is comprised of just two foam layers.
-For the top layer, Puffy uses a proprietary foam that gives the bed a unique, memory foam feel.
+As you will find out later, the Puffy mattress is comprised of three foam layers as well but the construction is quite different.
+For the top layer, Puffy uses a proprietary foam that feels and functions more like a light, airy memory foam.

 SEE ALSO: Best Latex Foam Mattresses